Minirogue/HoloCanon/README.md

   15-30%)
 * Add Hardcover, Omnibus, and reference books to database.
 * Expand support for different screen sizes.
+* Add a "stats" tab so users can track completion ("110/380 owned" and such)

+## Tech TODO

+* Finish compartmentalizing code into modules
+* Migrate code to a Kotlin multiplatform pattern

 ## License
 TODO